1979 World Series: Game 1

-Game 1 was originally scheduled for Tuesday, October 9 but was postponed due to a wintry mix of rain and snow.
-When it was played the following night, the first-pitch temperature of 41 °F (5 °C) was the coldest in the history of the Fall Classic until it was eclipsed 18 years later in Game 4 of the 1997 World Series.
-A steady rain that fell throughout the contest also factored into the six total errors, three committed by each team.
-All five Orioles runs were scored in the first inning; two on a throwing error by second baseman Phil Garner, followed by one on a wild pitch by starter Bruce Kison and the final two on a Doug DeCinces home run.
+Game 1 was originally scheduled for Tuesday, October 9 but was postponed due to rain and snow.
+The following night, the first-pitch temperature of 41 °F (5 °C) was the coldest in the history of the World Series until 1997.
+A steady rain that fell throughout the contest factored into six total errors, three committed by each team.
+All five Orioles runs were scored in the first inning: two on a throwing error by second baseman Phil Garner, followed by one on a wild pitch by Bruce Kison, and the final two on a Doug DeCinces home run.
 A pair of RBIs each for Garner (two-out single in the sixth) and Willie Stargell (groundout in the fourth, leadoff homer in the eighth) sparked a Pirates comeback that fell a run short.